JackEAllen/pandas_vs_numpy/README.md

 ![](visualisation.png)

-When plotting data using Pandas dataframes, all the data requires no modification.
-Optionally for readability, you can add lables to call calumns by name as to index.
+When plotting data using Pandas dataframes, no additional modifications are requered.
+Optionally for readability, you can add labels to call calumns by name as to numerical index.

-Plotting using Numpy arrays requires the data to be transposed to rotate the data in order to visualisee due to how Numpy arrays are read.
-You are unable to add lable to these arrays meaning they are less readable meaning a requirment to understand the data in the case of bugs occuring will be needed.
+Plotting using Numpy arrays requires the data to be transposed to rotate the data in order to visualise due to how Numpy arrays are read.
+You are unable to add labels to these arrays meaning they are less readable.
+A requirment to understand the data would be needed if Numpy arrays are used.

-A possible solution to this would be to place each subarray inside hte numpy array inside a dictionary to use the key as a label for reference.
+A possible solution to this would be to place each sub-array inside the numpy array inside a dictionary to use the key as a labels for reference.